drewg13/foundryvtt-openlegends/README.md

-# Open Legends RPG for Foundry VTT
+# Open Legend RPG for Foundry VTT

-An implementation of the Open Legends RPG system for Foundry Virtual Tabletop (http://foundryvtt.com).
+An implementation of the Open Legend RPG system for Foundry Virtual Tabletop (http://foundryvtt.com).

 ## Installation